maxfrenzel/SampleVAE/README.md

 On first training on a new dataset, all the features have to be calculated.
 This may take a while.
 When restarting the training later, or training a new model with same dataset and audio parameters, existing features are loaded.

 Training automatically stops when the model converges.
-If no improvement is found on the validation data for several stest steps, the learning rate is lowered.
+If no improvement is found on the validation data for several test steps, the learning rate is lowered.
 Once it goes below a threshold, training stops completely.
-Alternatively one can manually the training at any point.
+Alternatively one can manually stop the training at any point.

 When resuming a previously aborted model training, the dataset does not have to be specified, the script will automatically use the same dataset (and other audio and model parameters).

+If the dataset contains classification data, a confusion matrix is plotted and stored in `logdir` at every test step.

 ### Test model
 A fully trained model on a very small dataset (mostly drum samples) is provided with the name `model_test`.
 You can use this to skip the steps of creating your dataset and training on it, and test the tool itself straight away.